top of page

 Detoxing from losing a 'drinking buddy'

 When *Tom got sober, his best mate started to act strangely.
-"He avoided me for a little wile and then started acting like nothing had happened.
+"He avoided me for a little while and then started acting like nothing had happened.
 He'd drop around with a case of beer, expecting me to drink with him, or text me when he was drunk to invite me over."

 It's common for drinking buddies, whether they be family, friends, colleagues or even just acquaintances, to play the saboteur role when they've lost their social partner.